 School Crossing Patrol Service

 We provide a school crossing patrol service to assist children on their daily journeys to and from school.
-Each school day, 300 crossing patrols are on duty across Staffordshire.

 How do we decide where to put a school crossing patrol point?

 We use a set of criteria developed by the Local Authority Road Safety Officer's Association (Road Safety GB) specifically for this purpose.

 - Provides a high level of pupil safety.

 - Establishes school crossing patrol points where these criteria are met.